7Cedars/snapshot-dashboard-next/README.md

 - add colours to colour palette
 - fix all runtime errors
 - fix behaviour of time Range slider + layouting (WIP)
-- make notation in URL more efficient space -> s
-- load dates in URL on start of app.
 - limit rerenders of dashboard
 - implement testing using cyprus
 - implement landing page